marcusschiesser/ai-video-cli/README.md

 ### 3. Replace Audio

-Replaces the audio of a video with the audio from another video.
+Replaces the audio of a video with an audio file.

 ```
-ai-video replace_audio <input_video> <audio_video> [output_file]
+ai-video replace_audio <input_video> <input_audio> [output_file]
 ```

 - `<input_video>`: Path to the input video file whose audio will be replaced
-- `<audio_video>`: Path to the video file from which the audio will be extracted
+- `<input_audio>`: Path to the audio file that will replace the original audio
 - `[output_file]`: Optional path for the output video file with replaced audio

 Example:

 ```
-ai-video replace_audio original_video.mp4 audio_source.mp4 final_video.mp4
+ai-video replace_audio original_video.mp4 background_music.mp3 final_video.mp4
 ```

-This command will take the video from `original_video.mp4`, replace its audio with the audio from `audio_source.mp4`, and save the result as `final_video.mp4`.
+This command will take the video from `original_video.mp4`, replace its audio with the audio from `background_music.mp3`, and save the result as `final_video.mp4`.

-If you don't specify an output file, the tool will automatically generate one.
+If you don't specify an output file, the tool will automatically generate one with the suffix "\_with_replaced_audio" added to the input filename.

 ### 4. Generate Thumbnail